vgratian/xnotify/README.md

 where `PPID` and `PNAME` are PID and name of the process that invoked Xnotify.
 If Xnotify can't figure out `PNAME`, its value will be `-`.
 Similarly, subject will be `-` if notification had no subject.

+## Muting and unmuting

+Xnotify can be muted and unmuted with the flags `-m` and `-u` respectively.
+When muted, xnotify will not display notification, but will log them if enabled.
+You can query if it's muted with `xnotify -s`.

 ## Bugs